Robust Bayesian Inference for Measurement Error Misspecification: The Berkson and Classical Cases: Introduction

-We provide a Bayesian framework for regression problems when the covariate is observed with ME.
-Contrary to existing methods, we do not make any assumptions on the ME distribution or require replicate measurements of the covariate or instrumental variables.
-Our framework is able to incorporate prior beliefs about the ME distribution, for example on the variance of the ME, and the statistician is able to specify the degree of confidence in these prior beliefs.
-We further provide a simply parallelisable algorithm for sampling from the desired posterior distribution of the parameters of interest and provide intuition on the prior specification through theoretical bounds on the generalisation error of our method.

 The paper is outlined as follows.
+Section \ref{sec-related} introduces the Berkson and Classical measurement error and related work.
 Section \ref{sec-npl} provides the necessary background on the Bayesian NPL framework.
 In Section \ref{sec-method} we present the methodology for robust parametric inference in the ME setting (Robust-MEM) with two loss functions based on the TLS and the MMD.
 In Section \ref{sec-theory} we provide theoretical results of the generalisation error using the MMD-based loss function.
-Finally, in Section \ref{sec-experiments} we demonstrate strong empirical results on simulations and mental health and dietary datasets.
+Finally, in Section \ref{sec:sim} we demonstrate strong empirical results on simulations and mental health and dietary datasets.